Aska-systems/Askabout/index.md

 [Aska Website](https://aska.systems){: .btn .btn-outline }

 {: .highlight }
-> The AI respondents are currently in beta version and are not available in the STANDARD plan.
+> The AI respondents are currently in beta and are not available in the STANDARD subscription plan of Aska.
 Please contact us if you want to try our AI simulator.

 ## Request a Survey
 If you are interested in conducting a survey like the ones shown on this website, please contact us.